Xeronax/KruphixBot/README.md

 ## Feedback

-If you encounter any issues or have any suggestions for improvements, please open an issue on this GitHub repository.
+If you encounter any issues or have any suggestions for improvements, please open an issue on this GitHub repository or message xeronax on Discord.

 ## Planned Features